tonystarkjr3/mentium-entrance-project/README.md

 `cd webapp && npm i && npm run dev`

-The frontend will be on port 400
+The frontend will be on port 4000

 ## How do I write support emails?

-TODO.
+You can write emails to apokhare@alumni@cmu.edu with the title `[SpeedClerk SUPPORT]` and the body of the email will be the content of a new ticket when it is ingested into the system.